OpenSourceEconomics/OpenSourceEconomics.github.io/jobs.md

 Location: Bonn

-Open Source Economics is looking for a student research assistant to support our transdisciplinary research projects.
+Open Source Economics is looking for a student research assistant to support transdisciplinary research projects.
 Please see the [projects](https://open-econ.org/projects/){:target="_blank"} section for more information.
 The research assistant will be actively involved in all stages of the research process and will work in coordination with project partners from the University of Bonn and the Fraunhofer Institute for Algorithms and Scientific Computing (SCAI).

 **Your profile:**